marcellodebernardi/adversarial-csprng/readme.md

 The high-level functionality is in `main.py`.

-The `models` package contains modules defining components of neural networks such as loss functions, activation functions, and .
-The `utils` package contains modules either providing supporting functionality such as graph plotting or convenience functions, or abstracting the details of defining and compiling the Keras models.
-In the latter case, the functionality provided by this package is not crucial to the project at the conceptual level, and serves only to provide further abstraction over the Keras API.
+The `models` package contains modules defining components of neural networks such as loss functions, activation functions, and other tensor operations.
+The `utils` package contains modules providing supporting functionality such as graph plotting and reporting.

-## 5 - To-dos
-3. Evaluation using statistical tests
-4. Evaluation using NIST
-7. Saving and restoring models
+The functionality provided by modules in this package is not crucial to the project at the conceptual level.